XuShuwenn/Python_Study/README.md

 # Python_Study_CS61A

-> These are my records of studying UCB CS61A course.
+> These codes are some of my records of studying the UCB CS61A course.

 ## CS61A: Structure and Interpretation of Computer Programs